Data Integration

 Resource usage monitoring

-Data integration works with live systems that can’t usually be shut down while the integration is querying or updating the data.
-It's important to ensure that the integration doesn’t negatively impact the involved applications.
+Data integration works with live systems that usually cannot be shut down while the integration is querying or updating the data.
+Proper resource monitoring will help ensure that the integration doesn’t negatively impact the involved applications.
+For example, monitoring response times and disk or memory usage can all help detect overloads of production systems.

 Testing